VCDS and OBD diagnostic device in the On-Board Diagnostics Shop

 dieselschrauber likes this.

-I didn't shorten the activationtime, but instead simply increased the delaytime.
-The original value was 200ms, but I have now set it to two seconds.
+I didn't shorten the activation time for mine, but simply increased the delay time.
+Originally, it was 200ms, but now I've increased it to two seconds.

 Back to top Profile PM Garage